-3.1.1.
+3.1.2.
 Project partnership and technical criteria

-Project partners must select a lead partner (hereinafter referred to as the 'LP') for the pre-defined project, which with the assistance of the JS, initiates project preparation and enhance co-ordination of the information between the partners.
-Information seminar organized by the JS and NRAs is aimed to give more detailed information about the conditions, criteria, preparation and submission of the pre-defined project.
+Project partners must select a lead partner (hereinafter referred to as the 'LP') for the pre-defined projects, which with the assistance of the JS, initiates project preparation and enhance co-ordination of the information between the partners.
+The JS organises consultation with pre-defined projects' partners to give more detailed information about the conditions, criteria, preparation and submission of the pre-defined project.